jaketavares/HashiCorp_Test/terraform-getting-started.md

 - An AWS account
 - The [AWS CLI](https://kubernetes.io/docs/tasks/tools/install-kubectl/) client installed
 - Your AWS credentials configured locally
-- A Docker account
+- Docker

 ## Install Terraform on the AWS Platform

-To install Terraform, visit [Terraform.io](https://www.terraform.io/downloads.html) and download the executable file needed for your system.
+To install Terraform, visit [Terraform.io](https://www.terraform.io/downloads.html) and download the executable file needed for your environment.

 After downloading Terraform, unzip the package.
 Terraform runs as a single binary named `terraform`.
 Any other files in the package can be safely removed, and Terraform will still function.
 (You can also compile the Terraform binary from source.)